firasdarwish/ore/README.md

 - It  returns only the instances which had been invoked (a.k.a resolved).
 - All the implementations including "keyed" one will be returned.
+- The returned instances are sorted by creation time (a.k.a the invocation order), the first one being the most recently created one.

 ### Graceful context termination